Dollar sags on Russia probe charges

 The greenback lost about 0.4 per cent against the yen overnight on investor caution following news of President Trump's former campaign manager facing charges.

-The US currency was also weighed down as Treasury yields slipped on news reports that President Trump is likely to appoint Federal Reserve Governor Jerome Powell, who is viewed as more dovish than other contenders, as the next head of the Federal Reserve.Wall Street cheers approval of tax bill
+The US currency was also weighed down as Treasury yields slipped on news reports that President Trump is likely to appoint Federal Reserve Governor Jerome Powell, who is viewed as more dovish than other contenders, as the next head of the Federal Reserve.Will Germany's economic growth help Merkel?

 The 30-year Treasury bond yield fell to their lowest in a week after Bloomberg quoted Treasury Secretary Steven Mnuchin saying the government does not see a lot of demand for ultra-long bonds.